 1. Vastu Benefits:

-Post-tensed slabs have an advantage over others because of varieties a real environment-friendly base for flooring design with thin slabs and column fewer spaces in larger slabs.
+Post tension slabs have is an environment-friendly base for flooring design with thin slabs and column fewer spaces in larger slabs.

-This provides an architect with the freedom to work independently with their designs.
+This provides an architect the freedom to work independently with their designs.

 2. Commercial Location: